RenFontes/Courier/README.md

 -------------------

-Forked to remove all stuff I don't, to add messages with same name but with different parameter types and to update nuget references
+Forked to remove all stuff I don't need, to add messages with same name but with different parameter types and to update nuget references